About Healing Threads

 I specialize in working with:

-• People moving through grief, burnout, or feeling misunderstood
+• Those navigating grief, burnout, or feeling misunderstood

-• Those who have felt out of place in traditional therapy spaces
+• Anyone who’s felt out of place in traditional therapy spaces

-My clients often find relief in tactile, symbolic work.
-They are creative, thoughtful, and often overwhelmed by a world that moves too fast.
+My clients often find relief in tactile, symbolic work that bridges body, mind, and imagination.
 At Healing Threads, there is space to pause, exhale, and simply be.

 Why Art

-Art gives us another language—a sensory, emotional one.
-When we make something, we witness our feelings in form.
-It becomes possible to hold complexity, grief, curiosity, and even joy, all in one piece.
+Art gives us another language—a sensory and emotional one.
+When we make something, we witness our inner world taking form.

-As a fiber artist myself, I often think of healing like slow stitching: small movements, imperfect lines, textures layered with care.
+As a fiber artist, I often think of healing as slow stitching: small movements, imperfect lines, and textures layered with care.
 There is no rush.
 Only rhythm.

 A few threads from my own life…

 Outside of sessions, I love knitting, crocheting, embroidery, and slow stitching—creative practices that mirror the pace I bring to therapy: thoughtful, unhurried, and full of texture.
-I believe there’s wisdom in repetition, in working with our hands, and in leaving space for the imperfect.
+I believe there’s wisdom in repetition, of working with our hands, and of leaving space for imperfection.

-You can usually find me curled up with coffee and a book, diving into long stories (like One Piece), pulling tarot cards for insight, or playing cozy games and role-playing adventures where story and imagination take the lead.
+You can usually find me curled up with hot chocolate and a book, immersed in long stories (like One Piece), pulling tarot cards for reflection, or exploring cozy games and role-playing adventures.
 I’m a big fan of soft blankets, warm drinks, and finding magic in the small, quiet things.